jrimensnyder/Automated-ELK-Stack-Deployment/README.md

 ![Install Filebeat YAML File in Bash](https://github.com/jrimensnyder/Automated-ELK-Stack-Deployment/blob/main/IMAGES/Install%20Filebeat-Playbook-yml%20through%20Bash.PNG)

 Below is a screen capture of the gitbash terminal when you run the metricbeat-playboon.yml.
+Note, with both the filebeat and metricbeat YAMLs, the files are uploaded to IPs 10.0.0.9, 10.0.0.10, 10.0.0.12.
+These IPs are the three web machines that host our web app.
+This is because the YAML file only targets the IP address under the host file.

 ![Install Metricbeat YAML File in Bash](https://github.com/jrimensnyder/Automated-ELK-Stack-Deployment/blob/main/IMAGES/Install%20Metricbeat%20YAML%20through%20Bash.PNG)